Sammie4068/localCrypt/README.md

 # LocalCrypt

-LocalCrypt is a JavaScript library for secure client-side storage using AES encryption.
+LocalCrypt is a JavaScript library for secure local storage using AES encryption.

 ## Installation